 The main USP of wallpapering with peel and stick wallpaper is that it can be easily removed, without damaging the walls behind.
-Forget hours of removing wallpaper, toiling over a steam stripper, too.
+Forget hours of removing wallpaper and using a wallpaper steamer.
 This innovative wallpaper features special pre-applied adhesive that’s designed to fix firmly to walls when required and pull clean off when it’s time for a change.

 ‘Peel and stick wallpaper allows renters to make a space feel like their own yet remove it at a later date.
 It’s perfect for homeowners, too.
 If you like to switch up your home decor more frequently this might be the option for you,’ says Sydney MacIntyre, co-founder of Anewall. (opens in new tab)

 ‘Another benefit to peel and stick wallpaper is that it’s very easy to clean.
 If the wallpaper is going to be in a high traffic area, especially with kids around, this is a great option.
 Simply wipe it down with a cloth and water!’

 With care, many Peel and Stick wallpapers can also be re-used again and again, making it the perfect sustainable product to treat walls to a pattern boost.
 Moving house?
 Take your wallpaper ideas with you, or perhaps gift it to a friend who has admired the design.

 Applying peel and stick wallpaper is similar to hanging regular wallpaper in many ways.
 As you might expect, the main difference is the way you stick the paper to the wall, which we outline in more detail in the quick step-by-step guide below.